Homap/ostrich_PAR_analysis/README.md

 done
 ```

-## Get a figure of the LD for 3 subspecies for superscaffold36.
-The graph is generated in the bin directory.
-Rscript LD_three_species.R \
-../data/LD/scaf.split/black.superscaffold36.pairwise.LD.05-500 \
-../data/LD/scaf.split/blue.superscaffold36.pairwise.LD.05-500 \
-../data/LD/scaf.split/red.superscaffold36.pairwise.LD.05-500 \
-../data/bed/z_scaf.bed 200000 50000
+## LD at the PAR boundary

 Next, we are interested to get a more clear picture of LD across the PAR boundary in each sex.
 ```
 module load bioinfo-tools vcftools mkdir -p ../data/LD/sex_specific
 ```
-## Select SNPs that 100 Kb left and right of the PAR boundary
+## Select SNPs that 100 Kb or 50 Kb left and right of the PAR boundary
 ```
 cat ../data/vcf/LD_vcf/black.Z.pos | grep "^superscaffold36" | \
 awk '($2-3524263>-100000 && $2-3524263<100000)' > ../data/LD/sex_specific/commonSNP.B.boundary200kb